3 Linux Smartphone Operating Systems You Can Install Today

 A more complete project is coming in the shape of a mobile version of PureOS, the privacy and security-focused Linux distro from Purism.

-More Ways to Install Linux on Android Mobile Devices
+Apps That Install Linux on Android

-These enable you to run Linux (or give the appearance of running Linux) from the comfort of your Android device.
+These enable you to run Linux (or give the appearance of running Linux) from the comfort of your Android device as an app.
 A rooted phone is necessary in most cases, but these are mostly offering emulation.

 A tool that doesn’t require root, KBOX is described as “a project to create a miniature Linux distribution for non-rooted (i.e., unmodified) Android devices, providing a Linux-like console environment.”

 Rather than a command line environment with some Linux tools, you may prefer something like Linux Deploy, from Google Play.
 Requiring both a terminal emulator and a VNC client to be installed—as well as a rooted phone—Linux Deploy enables you to choose from several different distros.
 These are installed in a disk image on your device storage.

 Once installed, however, you’ll be able to access a Linux desktop environment on your phone or tablet.

 In short, Linux is available for many smartphones already, and we’ve seen several great Linux tablets too.
 But there’s a long way to go.
 Linux distros on mobile devices are rare but need your support.

 If you have one of the devices mentioned or linked to above, please try out a compatible Linux mobile distro.